-Which type of natural disaster is the most frequent?
+Which type of natural hazard is the most frequent?
 And which one causes the largest economic losses?
 Which populations are mainly affected?
-What are the necessary steps to reduce natural disasters’ impact?
+What are the necessary steps to reduce natural hazards’ impact?
 If you have ever wondered about any of these questions, you’d be interested to know that there is an institute answering all of them with a series of reports and ad hoc publications.

 Flood events were the most frequent and the most impacting between 1998 and 2017.

 Going to a single type of event (Fig. 2), we discover that flood events were the most frequent (43%), followed by storms (28.2%) and earthquakes (7.8%).
 The list continues with extreme temperature events, landslides, droughts, wildfires, volcanic activity and dry mass movements.
 The CRED’s report points out that compared to the previous twenty-year (1978-1997) the number of climate-related events doubled their yearly average.
 Even by taking into account the improvement in disaster reporting in the most recent years, the numbers are quite striking.

 Going further in the report, we find that floods were not only the most occurring type of events, but they also affected the largest number of people: about 2 billion (45% of the total affected people).
 Droughts follow with 1.5 billion people affected, storms 726 million and earthquakes 125 million.

 Earthquakes, however, do hold a different unfortunate record since they caused the most deaths: 747,234 (56% of the total, Fig. 4).